simon-ritchie/apysc/docs_src/source/quick_start.md

 ## Create stage and export HTML

-`Stage` instance is apysc's space for displaying each graphics.
+`Stage` instance is apysc's space for displaying each graphic.
 You can set arguments of `stage_width` for width setting, `stage_height` for height setting, and `background_color` for background.

 ```py
 # runnable